microsoft/onefuzz/docs/how-to/understand-libfuzzer-coverage.md

 The `libfuzzer_coverage` task in OneFuzz provides coverage data from libFuzzer targets by extracting compiler-based coverage at runtime.

-The extracted data isn't directly mappable to developer consumable data a this time.
+The extracted data isn't directly mappable to developer-consumable data at this time.
 Microsoft uses this data to identify coverage growth and enables reverse engineers to identify areas in the applications that need investigation.